matryx/nanome-docs/docs/navigating.md

 ![](/assets/navigating-page/Scale_Molecule.gif)

 In order to scale the environment or molecular structures, press down on the middle finger 'grip' button on each controller.
-Then bring the controllers together to scale the environment down, apart to scale the environment up.
+Next, bring the controllers together to scale the environment smaller or pull them apart to scale the environment larger.

 ### Structure Grabbing & Moving

 ![](/assets/navigating-page/Grab_Molecule.gif)

 In order to grab a structure, reach out and press the middle finger 'grip' button on one of the left or right controllers.
 Users can also grab structures from afar by pointing their ray/laser then pressing the 'grip' button.

 Once the structure is grabbed, users can use the joystick or touchpad of their controllers to move the structure closer or further away from them.

 ### Entry Menu Grabbing & Scaling